 Can Men Really Be "Just Friends" with Women?

-We questioned 13 real men and women to get their candid opinion on whether girl and guy best friends can exist.
+Can men be friends with women?
+We questioned 13 real men and women to get their candid opinion.

 At least one party is drawn to the other sexually.